cilium/cilium/contrib/backporting/README.md

 ## Example

 1. Generate a GitHub developer access token.
-(User Profile -> Settings -> Developer Settings -> Personal access token -> Generate new token)
+   You can access directly from https://github.com/settings/tokens or by open GitHub page and then: User Profile -> Settings -> Developer Settings -> Personal access token -> Generate new token

    The access token requires access to `public_repo`.